 This is for managing your ASA using SSH.
 Same thing as above, if TACACS+ is available then it will always use the stored account on the server before using the local account.
 If you want to manage your ASA using telnet, just change the ssh keyword to telnet.
 I honestly do not recommend using telnet.

 aaa authentication ssh console TACACS+ LOCAL

 Once the authentication part is finished, now you need to enable the authorization.
-What commands are available for the user authenticated.
+This tells the ASA what commands are available for the authenticated user.
 To enable authorization, issue the command below.
-Again, if TACACS+ is available then it will always use the stored account in the server before using the local account.
+Again, if TACACS+ is available then it will always use the stored account on the server before using the local account.

 aaa authorization command TACACS+ LOCAL